|Front Decoration Dimensions|

 Essential Product Information

-Due to the nature of bright white or neon colors, special care must be taken throughout the decoration process when heat is applied for curing.
+Due to the nature of tri blends, special care must be taken throughout the decoration process when heat is applied for curing.
 Please consult with your decorator or material supplier.

 Tips and Techniques From Our Experts